sp3c73r2038/wiredcraft-task-pack/002-configuration-management/README.md

 Assume we are using a server running Debian system with MySQL as database.

+Remote server with Debian system should meet this requirements

+- remote SSH non-root user has been setup and has permission to sudo
+- remote SSH non-root user is in `docker` group to interactive with docker service
+- system has python interpreter to run ansible task

 We need to at least these software.

 - docker for running API application